rajshritotla/1984-generative-graphics/README.md

 4. Double click on the file "**main_window.pde**" in the directory "**main_window**" and run using play(green) button in IDE.

-5. Applictaion should start with a gui with different sliding bars to customize the graphic and a startup window will appear with selections that the user can choose from, such as shapes, template, and which movement to detect.
+5. Application should start with a gui with different sliding bars to customize the graphic and a startup window will appear with selections that the user can choose from, such as shapes, template, and which movement to detect.
 After the user has chosen the necessary information, the graphics window will appear along with a window displaying the camera and what it is detecting.

 Note: Currently you need to re-run the application everytime to generate the different graphic

 Happy playing!!

-# Source Code
+# Reference Code

 * On the OpenCV for processing github repository, they included many examples for users to test the libraries.
 One of the main examples that we used and took code from is this [example](https://github.com/atduskgreg/opencv-processing/tree/master/examples/LiveCamTest).
 * To create the shapes, images, and custom shapes feature, we referenced to the code in the PShape documentaton found [here](https://processing.org/tutorials/pshape/).